*1990 in Stuttgart, Germany

 Various high schools

 Our studio spreng/sonntag was given the opportunity to hold creativity workshops at german high schools.
-With the pupils we developed ideas for stories and helped them to turn those ideas in short videos.
+With the pupils we developed ideas for stories and helped them to turn those ideas into short videos.

 Every once in a while I feel the need to create something outside my usual practice.
 This helps me to refocus on what is important and more often than not leads to new impulses, which in turn find their way back into my design work.
 I call these projects lab projects.

-What started out as a challenge (“What can one build with just a couple 2×4s and a few rescue blankets?”) ended as a surprisingly truthful recreation of the original moon landing.
-Huge subwoofers under the little construction made for quite a believable start, and an old DV camera transmitted a video live feed from the moon’s surface right to the control center in front of the shuttle.
+What started out as a challenge (“What can one build with just a couple 2×4s and a few rescue blankets?”) ended up as a surprisingly truthful recreation of the original moon landing.
+Huge subwoofers under the little construction made for quite a believable take off sequence, and an old DV camera transmitted a video live feed from the moon’s surface right to the control center in front of the shuttle.

 The topic of simulation has been thoroughly discussed in philosophy and media theroy (Baudrillard immediately comes to mind), but this little simulator drew it’s inspiration from somewhere else: what is the bare minimum of materiality that can create the same sensations felt during motorbike tours?
 Turns out, you don’t need that much: A YouTube video, a little moped held by a couple slats, a fan and a power drill with an offcentered weight to add a little bumpiness to the ride.